ana108/LocalizedInfo/README.md

 For windows, I used the following url to download:
 	https://github.com/ServiceStack/redis-windows/raw/master/downloads/redis-latest.zip

-One download, extract the files.
+Once downloaded, extract the files.
 In command line, nagivate to the newly downloaded directory and use the following command to start the service:
 	redis-server.exe redis.windows.conf